Emmanuel Ojeda

-Pedro Emmanuel Ojeda (born 5 November 1997) is an Argentine professional footballer who plays as a midfielder for Universidad de Chile.
+Pedro Emmanuel Ojeda (born 5 November 1997) is an Argentine professional footballer who plays as a midfielder for Huracán, on loan from Universidad de Chile.

 Career

 Club

 Ojeda started with Rosario Central.
 He was promoted into their first-team squad in May 2016 as a substitute for an Argentine Primera División match with Quilmes, though went unused during a 1–1 draw.
 Five months later, in October, Ojeda made his professional debut in an away tie versus Huracán; which was one of three appearances in 2016–17.

 In June 2022, he moved out of Argentina and joined Universidad de Chile.

 International

 Ojeda represented the Argentina U20s at the 2017 South American U-20 Championship in Ecuador, winning two caps (against Peru and Uruguay) as his nation finished fourth place.
 A year previous, he was selected for the 2016 COTIF Tournament; featuring four times.